publicdocs/uscode/assets/md/titles/usc33/us/usc/t33/ch9/schVII/m__us_usc_t33_s467f.md

         (1) __In general__

-            To encourage the establishment and maintenance of effective State programs intended to ensure dam safety, to protect human life and property, and to improve State dam safety programs, the Director shall provide assistance with amounts made available under [section 467j of this title][/us/usc/t33/s467j] to assist States in establishing, maintaining, and improving dam safety programs in accordance with the criteria specified in paragraph (2).
+            To encourage the establishment and maintenance of effective State programs intended to ensure dam safety, to protect human life and property, and to improve State dam safety programs, the Administrator shall provide assistance with amounts made available under section 467j  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of this title to assist States in establishing, maintaining, and improving dam safety programs in accordance with the criteria specified in paragraph (2).

         (2) __Criteria and budgeting requirement__